© All Rights Reserved Sander

 Lake Tekapo is also the name of the town along the shores of the lake itself and has become more and more popular over the years, attracting visitors with beautiful views across the turquoise colours of the lake, surrounded by hills and mountains.

-The best weather at Lake Tekapo obviously are the summer months of December to early March.
+The best weather at Lake Tekapo obviously can be found during the summer months of December through early March.
 But even then you have to consider the possibility of rapidly changing conditions.
 As it's located on the South Island and at 700 metres above sea level, even in summer it can get very chilly even during the day.

 There is no train link to Lake Tekapo.